 Said Rensberger, “It’s an added layer of preparation before a lift.”

 For EHS manager Rios, preparing for the unforeseen is always on his mind.
 “We’re working outside in the elements.
 We need plans for thunderstorms, tornadoes, other sudden environmental changes, even plant evacuations,” said Rios.
 “Central does a lot of work off Lake Michigan, where winds can change on a dime.
+If there’s a hazardous emission in a different part of the plant, winds might carry it in our direction.
+How do we respond?
 If we have several tons hanging off the hook, we can’t just stop mid-lift.
 So planning has to take into account all of these possibilities.”

 Other ALL branches are in the Gulf and other parts of the country where plant work meets inclement weather on the regular.
 Rios explains, “Preparation is part of the culture at ALL, something that is embraced from the top down.
 The goal is for everyone on the job site to arrive home that night in the same condition as they went to work that day.
 We are proud to be that kind of partner to our customers.”